 This creates a feed forward system of dysfunction leading to a collective breakdown in movement across the body.
 That’s why an unaddressed ankle sprain when you were twelve is now surfacing as shoulder pain in your thirties.
 This cumulative injury cycle affects the metabolism, nervous system and musculoskeletal systems.

 While the elbow provides a simplified example of how force couples work, what about more complicated areas like the spine?
+Spinal Stability

 In back extension (arching the back) the muscles that extend the back are the agonists (erector spinae, quadratus lumborum, multifidus).
 You use these muscles to extend the spine or bend it backwards.
 These muscles run parallel along the length of the spine from the pelvis all the way up to the base of the skull.

 The muscles that flex the back (bow the back) are the antagonists (transverse abdominus, rectus abdominus, obliques).
-These muscle run opposite to the back extensor muscles and act to bring the spine forward.
+These muscles run opposite to the back extensor muscles and act to bring the spine forward.
 Most of us are familiar with the “six pack” abdominal muscle called the rectus abdominus.
 This is what most people try to train to develop a toned midsection.

 These complementary groups of muscles are important because they help to maintain the stability of the spine and pelvis.
 To keep your spine healthy and stable there must be balance in these groups.